 Enclosed Garden Bed Kit

-Again, I recommend picking up a roll of 1/4″ wire mesh for the bottom of the bed and a roll of good quality landscape fabric at the same time.
+Again, I recommend picking up a roll of 1/4″ wire mesh for the bottom of the bed and rolls of good quality landscape fabric at the same time.

 Fill with Soil